WPBeginner

 2. Install SSL / HTTPS in WordPress

-SSL protects your website by encrypting the data transfer from server to user’s browsers.
-SSL enabled websites use HTTPs instead of HTTP in their URLs and have a padlock icon in the address bar.
+SSL protects your website by encrypting the data transfer from the server to the user’s browser.
+SSL-enabled websites use HTTPS instead of HTTP in their URLs and have a padlock icon in the address bar.

-To switch from HTTP to HTTPs, you will need to install an SSL certificate on your website.
-Most of our recommended WordPress hosting providers offer free Let’s Encrypt SSL certificate that you can use.
+To switch from HTTP to HTTPS, you will need to install an SSL certificate on your website.
+Most of our recommended WordPress hosting providers offer free Let’s Encrypt SSL certificates that you can use.

 3. Keep WordPress Up to Date